 When talking about the main cucumber used for slicing and eating fresh we normally think of the Hot House cucumber also known a the English cucumber, they are the ones found in stores that re normally have the skin of them waxed for preservation.

 They are usually 6 to 9 inches long and are straight with a tapered end they have a fair amount of water in them with slightly bigger seeds than some of the other varieties.

 These are year-round and have a long shelf life due to the wax, which isn’t necessarily good for you.
 I recommend that you peel them if this is the kind of cucumber you choose.
 They are our “normal” fresh eating and slicing cucumber and if you have no other options they will do nicely in any salad recipe.

 There are others though that if you have the option to get you may want to try.
 One of these is the Armenian, also known as snake melon or snake cucumber.
 This cucumber is long and twisted when ripe it turns yellow and smells somewhat like a cantaloupe.

 Another cucumber that is really tasty is the Japanese kyuri, they are dark green and bumpy they have small seeds and thin skins which make then perfect for eating the skin and all.
 They are crisp and sweet tasting.
 They are good in salads that need a bit of crunch but as a featured item I don’t think they would be what you would need.

-Persian also know as Sfran cucumbers are more compact this short and squattier cucumber has a high water value that would not be very good in salad as it would make the salad soggy.
+Persian also know as Sfran cucumbers, is more compact this short and squattier cucumber has a high water value that would not be very good in salad as it would make the salad soggy.

 Lemon Cucumbers are really good and if you are just using them in a salad, not as the featured item they would be great to add another level of flavor to the salad.